dmetivie/PlutoSlides.jl/README.md

 This package combines the two!
 Actually, it tries to do so!
 As I have no knowledge of Javascript, almost no comprehension of HTML and CSS, I turned to LLMs to help me out.

-I was frustrated by the basic look of the [presentation mode of Pluto](https://plutojl.org/en/docs/presentation/), which did not look like my classic Beamer presentations.
+**Origin story**: I was frustrated by the basic look of the [presentation mode of Pluto](https://plutojl.org/en/docs/presentation/), which did not look like my classic Beamer presentations.
-Modifying this classic presentation mode is not easy, because it requires some choice, might depends on the size of your screen and so on ([see here](https://github.com/fonsp/Pluto.jl/discussions/3226)).
+Modifying this classic presentation mode is not completely straightforward, because it requires some choice, might depend on the size of your screen and so on ([see here](https://github.com/fonsp/Pluto.jl/discussions/3226)).
 However, I still wanted to try and end up creating this package in case you find it useful.
+There is probably a lot of room for improvement, and better ways to do things, so feel free to open an issue or a PR.

+!!! warning
+    This package is very experimental.
+Keep in mind that the display of the slides might depend on your screen size.
+Sometimes a good old `F5` (refresh) might be needed.

 ## Features

 - Slide mode: it will display `# Section`, `## Subsection/Slide`, and `### Subsubsection` as different slides.
 The convention is similar as in Pluto's presentation mode (so the original presentation mode should also work).
-The last title appear in a band at the top of the slide.
+- Title slide and section titles: The last title appear in a band at the top of the slide.
+- Slide counter: it will display the current slide number and the total number of slides (it should be an option).
+- Size of fonts for your screen.
 - Navigation: you can navigate through the slides with the arrow keys, or with a click on the left/right part of the screen and leave slide mode.
 - Title slide: it will display the title (`# Title`) of the notebook as the title slide.
 - `pause()` command: it will create a pause in the slide, allowing you to reveal content step by step.
 It is very experimental and seems to work inside markdown cells like